 The unofficial English versions of the proposals of the Board of Directors, of the

 recommendation of the Nomination Committee, of the remuneration policy for governing bodies as well as this Notice to the Annual General Meeting are available on the website of Orion Corporation, at www.orion.fi.
-The Financial Statement documents of Orion Corporation, which include the Financial Statements, the Report of the Board of Directors and the Auditor’s Report, will be available on the above-mentioned website no later than 4 March 2020.
-The aforementioned documents will also be available at the Annual General Meeting.
+The Financial Statement documents of Orion Corporation, which include the Financial Statements, the Report of the Board of Directors and the Auditor’s Report, have been available on the above-mentioned website as of 2 March 2020.
+The aforementioned documents will also be available for review at the Annual General Meeting.
+No documents will be distributed at the meeting.

 C. Instructions for the participants in the Annual General Meeting